Angoori Rasmalai :

 I am sure you would like to visit a few more recipes from the blog

 So the first step here is to curdle the milk this is the most important part of the recipe according to my aunty.
 So I explain it with steps for that

-firstly, always and always use fresh full cream cows milk for better result.
+firstly, always and always use fresh full cream cows milk for better results.

 Third, Don’t curdle the milk as soon as it comes to a boil.
 Add 1/2 cup water and wait for 5-10 minutes till the milk temperature comes down a bit.
 If you curdle the milk when it’s not “super hot”, the resulting chena will be softer.

 To make rasmalai balls the chena is then mashed till it becomes smooth.
 Mash the chena for 10 minutes, the time is crucial so don’t try to cut it down.
-But, do not over knead as chenna will start releasing oil, resulting hard rasmalai.
+But, do not over-knead as chenna will start releasing oil, resulting in hard rasmalai.

 To make rasgulla :

 Chena balls are then dropped in boiling sugar syrup till cooked. while forming paneer balls, make sure you do not have any cracks in them. otherwise, the paneer balls would dissolve in sugar syrup while boiling.